Aliases for RBP3 Gene

 GeneCards Summary for RBP3 Gene

-RBP3 (Retinol Binding Protein 3, Interstitial) is a Protein Coding gene.
-Diseases associated with RBP3 include retinitis pigmentosa 66 and chorioretinitis.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include serine-type peptidase activity and retinoid binding.
+RBP3 (Retinol Binding Protein 3) is a Protein Coding gene.
+Diseases associated with RBP3 include Retinitis Pigmentosa 66 and Rbp3-Related Retinitis Pigmentosa.
+Among its related pathways are Metabolism of fat-soluble vitamins and the visual cycle I (vertebrates).
+GO annotations related to this gene include serine-type peptidase activity and retinal binding.

 UniProtKB/Swiss-Prot for RBP3 Gene